Business Process Control and Supply Chain Management, Master ProgrammeFrontiers in Management Accounting & Process-based Control 120 credits

-The program reflects those demands on efficiency, coordination, management and development of business processes in supply chains that global competition imposes.
-It contains two specializations; frontiers in management accounting & process-based control and frontiers in logistics & supply chain management.
+The programme corresponds to the global competition requirements of efficiency, coordination, management control and development of business processes within and between companies in supply chains.
+It contains two different specialisations; the front in business and management control, and the front in logistics and supply chain management.

-The other programme specialization Logistics & Supply Chain Management can be found here.
+The other programme specialization Frontiers in Logistics & Supply Chain Management.

 After graduation you can work both nationally and internationally within a broad area.
 On today’s labour market, there is demand for business graduates that can integrate with other companies and work for the end customer with an offensive and business-oriented approach.
 The programme prepares both for a professional career related to the management and control of business processes in supply chains, as well as an academic career.
 Some relevant job titles of alumni students and in the business life are Business Process Developer, Business Development Planner, Business controller, and Management Consultant.